bensig/benobi-one-src/content/posts/tiktok_is_vine.md

 It also has [Krueger's 3 ingredients for a successful app that I wrote about this weekend](https://benobi.one/posts/killer_apps_mvp/): free to use, mobile-first, and rewarding/fun.

+There are a few things that I really like about TikTok.
+One of them is that I do not need an account to see content.
+Downloading the app, I enjoy content immediately before creating an account - this is very refreshing.
+I also really like that the app has a constant full screen experience on my iPhone XS Max.
+It has a big screen and I really like that the app has no constraints on the content.
+I also really like how simple it is.
+They did a good job with the screen button layouts.
+I'm a fan of minimal interfaces.

 ## History of TikTok

 TikTok allegedly began as Musical.ly back in 2014.
 Musical.ly was a Shanghai-based app that made it simple for users to record lip synch videos.
 It turns out that TikTok acquired Musical.ly in 2017.
 Digging a little deeper, I learned that Musical.ly itself was [actually a pivot from an educational video platform](https://en.wikipedia.org/wiki/Musical.ly).
 The founders had a little money left after their education started and they decided to launch an entertainment app intead.
 This is a testament to [the tenacity it takes to build a product which I wrote about last week](https://benobi.one/posts/gardening_apps/).
 Now - 6 years later - TikTok is one of the most popular apps in the world.